 Management is committed to remediating the material weaknesses identified as promptly as possible.
 As part of our remediation plan described in Part II, Item 9A in our 2021 Annual Report, we are continuing to test the ongoing operating effectiveness of new and existing controls.
-The material weaknesses cannot be considered completely remediated until the applicable controls have operated for a sufficient period of time and management has concluded, through testing, that these controls are operating effectively.
-We cannot assure you that the measures we have taken to date, and are continuing to implement, will be sufficient to remediate the material weaknesses we have identified or avoid potential future material weaknesses.
+The material weaknesses cannot be considered completely remediated until the applicable controls have operated for a sufficient period of time and management has concluded, through testing, that these controls are operating the cutive material weaknesses.

-During the six months ended June 30, 2022, we continued to initiate and will continue to implement measures designed to improve our internal control over financial reporting to remediate this material weakness, including the following:
+During the nine months ended September 30, 2022, we continued to initiate and will continue to implement measures designed to improve our internal control over financial reporting to remediate this material weakness, including the following:

 - During 2021, we initiated formalizing our internal controls environment and had performed a risk assessment and scoping of key systems and business processes, including a risk assessment at the financial statement assertion level to ensure that the level of precision of relevant controls is adequate to address the identified risks.
 We are continuing to revise our risk assessment and scoping to rectify the deficiencies noted, enhance design and implement new controls, expand education and training, update documentation and strengthen supervisory reviews by our management.
 We continue to remediate the design effectiveness of certain specific controls and test the operating effectiveness of the remediated controls in 2022. - We have added and we continue to be in the process of adding sufficient number of qualified personnel within our accounting function.
-In the fourth quarter of 2021, we hired our new Chief Accounting Officer, and in the first six-months of 2022, we hired our new Corporate Controller, Assistant Corporate Controller, Vice President of Internal Audit, Head of Accounting Operations as well as various other personnel.
+In the fourth quarter of 2021, we hired our new Chief Accounting Officer, and in the first nine -months of 2022, we hired our new Corporate Controller, Assistant Corporate Controller, Vice President of Internal Audit, Head of Accounting Operations as well as various other personnel.
 We will further invest in building an in-house internal audit function and hire further personnel with accounting, financial reporting, and compliance experience as necessary. - We are in the process of strengthening access and segregation of duties related Information Technology General Controls related to financial accounting and reporting systems.
 We are increasing standardization and automation within accounting processes to improve the reliability of information used by existing accounting personnel.
 We are revising our information technology general controls in the context of the systems and applications used in the key processes to address access changes segregation of duties related deficiencies. - · We continue to provide training, implement technology tools, and enhance oversight over the execution and review of manual journal entry controls.